 Promotional posts on Frequent Traveller are travel articles, accompanied by relevant photographs that are normally provided by the travel company and published on the blog page at www.frequenttraveller.com.au

-A promotional post may mention and link to the sponsor’s websites but to comply with Google Guidelines any links within promotional posts to commercial sites will include a rel=”nofollow” tag.
+A promotional post may mention and link to the sponsor’s websites but to comply with Google Guidelines any links within promotional posts to the sponsor’s sites will include a rel=”sponsored” tag.
+Any links to other commercial sites will be marked as nofollow.

 Promotional posts are always disclosed by using the description ‘This article was brought to you by” or a similar disclosure.